insilica/gdc-spark-gitbook/examples/hypothesis_generation/borg.md

 From this we can see that there are some genes with 0 publications.
 We now have all the information we need to complete the BORG pipeline.
 All we need is some method to derive gene **importance** from its relationship to tumor_stage.

 ###Deriving Importance
   The easiest way to derive importance is by univariate correlation.
 This means we will look for the pearson correlation of each genetic variant count with the clinical target.
-Of course clinical target is not a numeric value, so lets fix that:
+Of course clinical target is not a numeric value, so lets fix that.

+  1. Look up tumor_stage values
+  2.